 Angela is a graduate of Cedarville University (formerly Cedarville College) and holds Secondary Teaching Certificates in Mathematics and Language Arts.
 She has been teaching Math and English for over 15 years and has taught in college English departments both here (College of Southern Maryland) and in Ohio (University of Rio Grande).
 She has served in many capacities in her years at KCA including drama director, yearbook advisor and, most recently, robotics coach.
 Currently, she is serving as the STEM Coordinator at KCA which involves teaching middle school robotics and coaching First Lego League and VEX IQ.
 She is married to Dan, and they have two daughters, Christalyn and Carmen.
 All are active members of Leonardtown Baptist Church and serve in the Worship Arts Department.
 Her husband is the Worship Director at the Callaway Campus of Leonardtown Baptist Church, and Angela is the Puppet Director.

 Jennifer MacDonald holds a Bachelor of Arts Degree in History and a Bachelor of Arts Degree in Economics from St. Mary's College of Maryland.
-She has taught at KCA for the past ten years as the middle school and high school history teacher.
-She also serves as the faculty advisor for middle school student council where she plans many activites including Black Rock Retreat, Middle School Christmas Brunch, and Middle School Etiquette Banquet.
+She has taught at KCA for the past eleven years as the middle school and high school history teacher.
+She also serves as the faculty adviser for middle school student council where she plans many activities including Black Rock Retreat, Middle School Christmas Brunch, and Middle School Etiquette Banquet.
 She is married to John who owns and operates Olde Town Pub in Leonardtown.
-They have three children: Jack, a freshman at Covenant College; Ben, a Junior, and Sarah, a freshman both at KCA.
+They have three children: Jack, a junior at Covenant College; Ben, a Junior, and Sarah, a junior both at KCA.
 She is a certified teacher through ACSI.

 Allison McGolrick holds a Bachelor’s degree in English with a special emphasis in Creative Writing and Theater Arts minor from Queens University of Charlotte in North Carolina.
 She has a strong background in music, especially vocal performance.
 While in school, she earned certification as a private writing tutor.
 Before coming to teach at KCA, Mrs. McGolrick worked for 4 years as a private tutor, in North Carolina and in Maryland; for one year, she taught Drama and American History at the Homeschool Christian Academy.
 She has been active in the Southern Maryland theater community since 2001, fulfilling various roles onstage and off.
 One of her most well-known theatrical credits is her work as Director of St. Mary’s County Rec & Parks Summerstock program from 2009 to 2013.
 Currently, Miss McGolrick teaches English, and Drama for upper school students.
 She is certificated as a teacher through ACSI.